Axton Landing to Raquette Falls

 Near the falls there is a sandy beach for swimming.

 Look for the areas designated for backcountry camping along the Raquette River.
 At-large wilderness camping is permitted in the area.
-The requirement is for the site chosen if more than 150 feet from water, roads or trails unless otherwise noted.
+Campers can set up anywhere that is more than 150 feet from water, roads or trails unless otherwise noted.